Welcome to ham-interfaces.com

 Restart-Service w32time

-6. And to confirm the NTP Sync Status, enter text in red below and paste it into the Powershell Window and hit "ENTER"
+Copy the entire text in red below and paste it into the Powershell Window and hit "ENTER"

 w32tm /query /status